 Actual possession requires that the trespasser be physically present and using the land as if they were an owner.
 It goes further than simply using beautification efforts as an example of actual possession, at least in Idaho.

-Here, improvement is actually an additional requirement for an adverse possession claim.
-If the squatter meets all of the other requirements but has not made any improvements, they will not be able to claim adverse possession in Idaho.
+Improvement is an additional requirement for an adverse possession claim.
+If the squatter meets all other requirements but has not made any improvements to the property, they will not be able to claim adverse possession in Idaho.

 Open & Notorious